Planting Trees Could Save the Planet

 This enables our customers and us to work together to restore the natural resources used to create the paper we need for our daily business operations.

-If you’d like to learn more about Print and Plant or are interested in getting involved, this page can tell you everything you need to know about the program.
+If you’d like to learn more about Print and Plant or are interested in getting involved, visit our Go Green Initiative to learn everything about the program.
 In the meantime, here are three other ways you can get involved on your own.

 3 Ways to Support Reforestation